 Q. Some bus drivers work 25 to 35 or even 40 scheduled hours during the school year.
 Garage trips and field trips often increase these totals.
 In the summer, some bus drivers work summer school runs or summer field trips or special education recreation programs.
 How does all this fit in to determining retirement eligibility and calculating a retirement benefit?

 A. Your retirement benefit is calculated according to the number of hours for which you make contributions into the retirement system.
 Overtime is not compensable as part of your retirement benefit.
-Any hours worked up to 40 in a week have retirement earnings deducted and therefore count towards your ultimate benefit with regards to hours worked.
-Regardless of the category above, once you hit 40 hours in a week, you will not pay dollars into the retirement system on earnings over that 40 hours.
+Any hours worked up to 40 in a week have retirement earnings deducted and therefore count toward your ultimate benefit with regard to hours worked.
+Regardless of the category above, once you hit 40 hours in a week, you will not contribute to the retirement system on earnings over those 40 hours.
 Thus, any of those hours over the 40 per week do not count as service when your ultimate benefit is calculated.
 Please contact your payroll clerk for additional information:

 Q. How is my Average Final Compensation (AFC) calculated, and how can I find out approximately how much my retirement benefit will be?